-- 57 EFRAG acknowledges that there are arguments for presenting income and expenses that reflect the effect of the time value of money on liabilities that do not arise from financing activities as operating or financing.
-For example, the unwinding of the discount on: - (a) net interest expense (income) on a net defined benefit pension liability (asset): - (i) some argue that the net defined benefit liability is an operating liability and therefore the classification of the net interest should be in the operating category together with the service cost; and - (ii) some argue that such liabilities are in substance financing, because retaining them on balance sheet instead of having defined contribution liabilities or insuring the underlying pension obligation is a financing decision. - (b) Decommissioning liabilities, restoring and similar liabilities: - (i) some argue that such liabilities are financing because an entity could make a funding decision to borrow money to transfer, fund or settle these liabilities.
-Also, in accordance with IFRIC 1 Changes in Existing Decommissioning, Restoration and Similar Liabilities, the periodic unwinding of the discount shall be recognised in profit or loss as a finance cost as it occurs. - (ii) some argue that these are operating liabilities and that any interest on these liabilities is an operating cost as, for example, the counterparty is not a lending institution.
-Also, paragraph BC26 of IFRIC 1 notes that the IFRIC concluded that the unwinding of the discount on a decommissioning liability is not a borrowing cost for the purposes of IAS 23 because it does not reflect funds (ie cash) borrowed. - 58 EFRAG is sympathetic to the arguments mentioned in paragraph BC44 of the Basis for Conclusions, that not all users consider that expenses that reflect the effect of the time value of money to be similar to income or expenses from financing activities and to address this issue t EFRAG understands that the proposal in the ED has been retained on a conventional basis.
-The IASB proposes a separate line within the financing category in order to offer a practical approach to identify these components. - 59 Considering the above, EFRAG accepts the proposed approach and recommends that the IASB requires a disaggregation in the notes to the financial statements on the main components of the line.
+- EFRAG acknowledges that there are arguments for presenting income and expenses that reflect the effect of the time value of money on liabilities that do not arise from financing activities as operating or financing.
+For example, the unwinding of the discount on: - (a) Net interest expense (income) on a net defined benefit pension liability (asset): - (i) some argue that the net defined benefit liability is an operating liability and therefore the classification of the net interest should be in the operating category together with the service cost; and - (ii) some argue that such liabilities are in substance financing, because retaining them on statement of financial position instead of having defined contribution liabilities or insuring the underlying pension obligation is a financing decision. - (b) Decommissioning liabilities, restoring and similar liabilities: - (i) some argue that such liabilities are financing because an entity could make a funding decision to borrow money to transfer, fund or settle these liabilities.
+Also, in accordance with IFRIC 1 Changes in Existing Decommissioning, Restoration and Similar Liabilities, the periodic unwinding of the discount shall be recognised in profit or loss as a finance cost as it occurs; and - (ii) some argue that these are operating liabilities and that any interest on these liabilities is an operating cost as, for example, the counterparty is not a lending institution.
+The reasoning behind this view is that to settle the obligation may be unfeasible due to the non-existence of a market for such obligations, and the obligation therefore cannot be a substitute for the financing of the entity.
+Also, paragraph BC26 of IFRIC 1 notes that the IFRIC concluded that the unwinding of the discount on a decommissioning liability is not a borrowing cost for the purposes of IAS 23 Borrowing Costs because it does not reflect funds (i.e. cash) borrowed. - 60 EFRAG is sympathetic to the arguments mentioned in paragraph BC44 of the Basis for Conclusions, that not all users consider that expenses that reflect the effect of the time value of money to be similar to income or expenses from financing activities and to address this issue, EFRAG understands that the proposal in the ED has been retained on a conventional basis.
+The IASB proposes a separate line within the financing category in order to offer a practical approach to identify these components. - 61 Considering the above, EFRAG accepts the proposed approach and recommends that the IASB requires a disaggregation in the notes to the financial statements on the main components of the line.
+Nonetheless, would welcome if the IASB would better explain the reasoning behind the IASB decision to present in the financing category the effect of the time value of money on liabilities that do not arise from financing activities.